Okonkwo

 representation of the blind beliefs and faith installed within religions and

 social groups that create extremists and stubborn members.
-Furthermore, Okonkwo is a character that supports and at the

 Comments